kubeshop/botkube-docs/content/configuration/communication/_index.md

   slack:
     token: 'SLACK_API_TOKEN'
 ```
-is represented by `COMMUNICATIONS_SLACK_TOKEN` environment variable.
+is mapped to the `COMMUNICATIONS_SLACK_TOKEN` environment variable.

 This is a useful feature that allows you to store the overall configuration in a file, where sensitive data, such as tokens, can be put in environment variables.
-See the [**Tokens from Vault via CSI driver**](/configuration/communication/vault-csi/) tutorial for the example use-case.
+See the [**Tokens from Vault via CSI driver**](/configuration/communication/vault-csi/) tutorial for an example use-case.